pkp/pkp-docs/designing-your-journal/en/theme-features-design-elements.md

 ![The Journal Summary overlaid on the homepage image after enabling the display setting.](./assets/classic-journal-summary-live.png)

-## Immersion Theme
+### Immersion Theme
 [Immersion](https://docs.pkp.sfu.ca/pkp-theming-guide/en/theme-immersion.html) emphasises the reading experience and offers bold design options such as a full-width header image and per-section colour choices.
 The serif typeface, Spectral, conveys a strong artistic personality and is paired with the crisp functionality of Roboto, a sans-serif typeface.

-### Logos (2)
+#### Logos

-If you plan to use a logo with the Immersion theme, be aware that the logo will be placed directly over the Homepage Image.
+If you plan to use a logo with the Immersion theme, be aware that the logo will be placed directly over the .
 Consider using a transparent logo and be sure to maintain colour contrast between your logo and the Homepage Image.
 A logo with a large resolution will display as-is, so you may need to adjust the sizing before uploading the logo in the journal.

-### Colour-Blocking (3)
+#### Colour-Blocking
 The Immersion theme makes use of colour-blocking to define the different sections of each page.
 The background colours of the Announcements section and Journal Description section (when enabled to display on the home page) can be configured under Website > Appearance > Theme.

 Additionally, background colours can be selected for each section of an issue by navigating to the Issue Data tab.

 ![Color selection by issue section in the Immersion theme.](./assets/immersion-issue-section-color.png)
-### Browse by Section
+#### Browse by Section
 Immersion allows you to display a description for each section of the journal on the home page and each issue page when the Browse By Section plugin is activated and configured.
 Section descriptions can be added from Journal Settings > Section by clicking the Edit button of the relevant section and entering a description in the Section Archive Description field.

-## Pragma Theme
+### Pragma Theme

 [Pragma](https://github.com/pkp/pragma/blob/main/README.md) is a minimalist theme inspired by early periodicals’ tables of contents, with a customisable single-colour palette and an embedded PDF galley.

-### Homepage Image (4)
+#### Homepage Image

 Note that the homepage image will display in monochromatic by default, so it’s a good idea to keep this in mind when preparing a homepage image to upload to this theme.